puppetlabs/pcp-specifications/cthun/terminology.md

   <dd>Cthun messaging fabric together with the set of client nodes that use it</dd>

   <dt>Command and Control (C&C)</dt>
-  <dd>system that provides a number of services for enabling the remote execution of commands, scripts, and pre-installed services</dd>
+  <dd>system that provides a number of services for enabling the remote execution of shell commands and scripts</dd>

   <dt>Node</dt>
   <dd>addressable entity (server or client node) that uses the Cthun communications protocol described in this document</dd>